Is A Sugar Glider The Same As A Flying Squirrel

 In the wild, sugar gliders have a varied diet that consists of nectar, fruit, insects, tree sap, and even small vertebrates.
 They are known for their ability to glide for long distances, using this skill to travel between trees in search of food and mates.
 Sugar gliders have a unique adaptation in their feet, with the second and third toes partially fused together.
 This adaptation, along with sharp claws, helps them grip tree branches while climbing and gliding.

-See also Are Sugar Gliders Hypoallergenic
+See also Do Male Sugar Gliders Have Pouches

 Flying Squirrels: